-Codex is a way to view any artefacts you have obtained through your missions as well and the supplies you have gathered.
+Codex is a way to view any artifacts you have obtained through your missions as well and the supplies you have gathered.
 Oh the amount of socks and underwear packs I have collected...
 You can also view your achievements.
 Because who doesn't like achievements?
-There are currently 6 possible achievements. they are as follows:
+There are currently 6 possible achievements.
+They are as follows:

 And So it Begins: Complete the first story mission.